Posted on Leave a comment

 Programs and events are a key part of any historic site and Bentonville has been an active participant since inception.
 From a special Boy Scout badge to the development and expansion of annual reenactments, and the arrival of army staff rides, Bentonville is eager to share an accurate and true history of the battle and the events surrounding it.
 This enthusiasm leads to the final chapter, Bentonville in the 21st Century.

 In 1999, the opening of a new visitor’s center allowed the battlefield to welcome more guests than they had previously encountered.
-The “Dean of Civil War HIstorians,” Ed Bearss; “the unofficial mayor of Bentonville,” Tim Westbrook; and Eric Wittenberg, among others set the stage for the modern Bentonville park .
+The “Dean of Civil War Historians,” Ed Bearss; “the unofficial mayor of Bentonville,” Tim Westbrook; and Eric Wittenberg, among others set the stage for the modern Bentonville park .
 With ongoing archaeological work, reinterpretations, and archival research, Bentonville is not an overlooked, end of the war, encounter.
 Visitors will learn of the 80,000 soldiers who fought here on March 19-21, 1865.

 This book helps provide a gateway for readers wanting to learn more about the waning days of the Confederacy.
 Through this easy to navigate volume, readers will find themselves developing an interest in this late war conflict.
 They can then move to full battle treatments.
 Recommended.